walles/waitinator/README.md

 # TODO

-- Estimate time to arrival
 - Publish to Github pages
 - Set up CI that publishes to Github pages
+- Bold the lower bound time left number
 - Don't crash when going to the second screen and then back to the first screen again.
 Right now we crash on the periodic 0.5s timer.
 - Make the enter-new-observations setup nicer and more obvious